OfficeDev/office-js-docs-pr/docs/excel/pnp-open-in-excel.md

 1. Press **F5** (or **Debug > Start Debugging**).
 The web application will start.
 1. Choose **Click here to sign in**, and sign in.
 1. Choose **Click here to create a new file on OneDrive**.
 1. Open a new browser tab and sign in to your OneDrive account.
-You will see the test.txt file in the root folder.
+You'll see the test.txt file in the root folder.

-Now that you have seen how to upload a file to OneDrive, you can reuse this code to upload any Excel document that you create.
+Now that you've learned how to upload a file to OneDrive, you can reuse this code to upload any Excel document that you create.

 ## Additional considerations for your solution

 Everyone’s solution is different in terms of technologies and approaches.
-The following considerations will help you when planning out how to modify your solution to open documents and embed your Office add-in.
+The following considerations will help you plan how to modify your solution to open documents and embed your Office Add-in.

 ### Create a new Excel spreadsheet from the web page

 The sample modifies an existing Excel document.
 A more common scenario is that you’ll create a new Excel spreadsheet from your web page.
-You can find additional details on how to create a new spreadsheet in Create a spreadsheet document by providing a file name.
+You can find additional details on how to create a new spreadsheet in **Create a spreadsheet document** by providing a file name.
 This article shows how to create the file locally, but you can also create the file in a stream by using an overload on the SpreadsheetDocument.Create method.

 ### Read custom properties when your add-in starts

 The code sample stores a snippet ID in the new Excel document using the OOXML SDK.
 Script Lab reads the snippet ID from the Excel document and then displays that snippet code when it opens.
 You may need to send custom properties to your own add-in (such as a query string, or temporary auth token.)
-See Persisting add-in state and settings for complete details on how to read custom properties when your add-in starts.
+See **Persisting add-in state and settings** for complete details on how to read custom properties when your add-in starts.

 ### Initialize the Excel document with data

-Typically when the customer opens up an Excel document from your web site, they will expect the document to already contain some data from the web site.
+Typically, when the customer opens up an Excel document from your web site, they expect the document to contain some data from the web site.
 There are a couple of ways to write data into the document.

 - **Use the OOXML SDK to write the data**.
 You can use the SDK to directly write any data into the document.
 This approach is useful if you want the data to be available the instant the document is opened.
 - **Pass a custom query property to your Office add-in**.
 When you generate the document, you embed a custom property for the Office add-in that contains a query string that retrieves all the required data.
 When your add-in opens, it retrieves the query, runs the query, and uses the Office JS API to insert the result of the query into the document.

 ### Working with the OOXML SDK

 The OOXML SDK is based on .NET.
-If your web application is not using .NET, you’ll need to look for an alternative way of working with OOXML.
+If your web application does not .NET, you’ll need to look for an alternative way to work with OOXML.

-There is a JavaScript version of the OOXML SDK available at https://archive.codeplex.com/?p=openxmlsdkjs.
+There is a JavaScript version of the OOXML SDK available at [Open XML SDK for JavaScript](https://archive.codeplex.com/?p=openxmlsdkjs).

 You can place the OOXML code in an Azure function to separate the .NET code from the rest of your web application.
 Then call the Azure function (to generate the Excel document) from your Web application.
-For more information on Azure functions, see https://docs.microsoft.com/azure/azure-functions/functions-overview
+For more information on Azure functions, see [An introduction to Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview).

 ### Simplify authentication

 Usually the customer will be authenticated and signed in when working in your web application.
-A best practice is to keep them signed in when they open the document.
-You don’t want to require them to sign in again to use your Office add-in.
+A best practice is to allow them to stay signed in when they open the document so they are not required to sign in again to use your Office Add-in.
 A good way to handle this is pass a short-lived auth token to the add-in.

 1. Use the OOXML SDK to save the auth token as a custom property in the document.
 1. Read the token from the document when the add-in starts.